davekinna/akg/README.md

 An example of where one would manually exclude the answer given by this algorithm was where a column headed 'ontology' is wrongly identified because this word contains the substring 'log'.

 6. data cleaning
-    - csv_data_cleaning.py
 This implements a simple cleaning algorithm on the data.
 It outputs a file clean_expdata_<filename>.csv for each dataset.

-Use this as follows:
 ```
 python akg\csv_data_cleaning.py -i <top_level>
 ```

 6. mapping to rdf triples
-    - create_rdf_triples.py
-    - graph_cleanup.py
-Use these as follows:
 ```
 python akg\create_rdf_triples.py -f -i d2025-08-26
 ```